anvilproject/anvil-portal/content/events/bioconductor-popup-workshops-20210517.md

 The main goal is to engage and enable the use of AnVIL / Terra by R users.
 All sessions will be recorded and available after the workshop.
 Each workshop will include a short one-page summary of key learning objectives.

+## Tutorials and Videos
+For a tutorial based on the workshop with an accompanying tutorial see [Single-cell RNASeq with 'Orchestrating Single Cell Analysis' in R / Bioconductor](/learn/data-analysts/single-cell-rnaseq-with-orchestrating-single-cell-analysis-in-r-bioconductor).

 ## To Register

 Please [SIGN UP][3] to receive connection information for each workshop.